 A local restaurant: Why not get married in your favorite dining venue.
 You’ll have all the seating your need and the catering is right there.

-Your local church hall: Many churches have a separate hall that can be rented for a wedding reception, and they often supply tables and chairs without an extra charge.
+Your local church hall: Many churches have a separate hall that can be rented for a wedding reception, and they often supply tables and chairs without an extra charge, just jazz them up with some chair covers from wedding linen direct.

 A bed and breakfast: Small inns or bed and breakfast venues can be very intimate and appealing.
 Many have historic settings and landscaped gardens.
 They can also provide rooms for your guests.